rbell01824/djangopages/docs/widgets.rst

     T = functools.partial(Text)
     HTML = functools.partial(Text)

+Widgets ultimately are responsible for returning well formed error free HTML based on the widget's arguments.
+Widgets are rather simple code generators and you are free to create/extend widgets.

-You can see many examples DWidget examples in djangopages.dpage_texthtml.py and related modules.
+You can see many examples DWidget examples in djangopages.widgets.dpage_texthtml.py and related modules.